 Fees and penalties

-PenFed Credit Union doesn’t change an origination fee for personal loans.
-In addition, it touts that it has no hidden fees for personal loans, so borrowers should face no surprises.
-There is also no penalty for paying the loan off before the term is up.
+PenFed Credit Union doesn’t charge an origination fee for personal loans.
+In addition, it touts that it has no hidden fees for personal loans.
+There is also no penalty for paying the loan off early.

-There are two costs borrowers should know about:
+There are two fees that borrowers should know about: